Nurhaci: Invasion of Ming dynasty

 In the fall of 1621 Ming general Mao Wenlong manage to capture Fort Zhenjiang on the border of the Jin-Joseon border and held it against multiple Jin assaults before retreating.
 Nurhaci burnt down the fort afterwards rather than risk having it captured again.

-Later, he also led many successful engangements against the Northern Yuan dynasty, the Joseon dynasty, and other Jurchen clans, greatly enlarging the territory under his control.
+Later, he also led many successful engagements against the Northern Yuan dynasty, the Joseon dynasty, and other Jurchen clans, greatly enlarging the territory under his control.

 The first capitals of the Later Jin dynasty established by Nurhaci were Fe Ala and Hetu Ala.
 Many ethnic Han participated in the construction of Hetu Ala.

 Nurhaci captured Liaoyang in 1621 and made it the capital of his empire until 1625.

 The Han prisoner of war Gong Zhenglu (Onoi) was appointed to instruct Nurhaci's sons and received gifts of slaves, wives, and a domicile from Nurhaci after Nurhaci rejected offers of payment to release him back to his relatives.

-Nurhaci had treated Han in Liaodong differently according to how much grain they had, those with less than 5 to 7 sin were treated poorly while those with more than that amount were rewarded with property.
+Nurhaci had treated Han in Liaodong differently according to how much grain they had, those with less than 5 to 7 jin were treated poorly while those with more than that amount were rewarded with property.
 Due to a revolt by Han in Liaodong in 1623, Nurhachi, who previously gave concessions to conquered Han subjects in Liaodong, turned against them and ordered that they no longer be trusted and enacted discriminatory policies and killings against them, while ordering that Han who assimilated to the Jurchen (in Jilin) before 1619 be treated equally as Jurchens were and not like the conquered Han in Liaodong.

 By May 1621, Nurhaci had conquered the cities of Liaoyang and Shenyang.
 In April 1625, he designated Shenyang the new capital city, which would hold that status until the Qing conquest of the Ming in 1644.

-In 1622, Nurhaci Man age to defeat the Ming forces and killed 16,000 of their soldiers at the battle of Guangning.
+In 1622, Nurhaci managed to defeat the Ming forces and killed 16,000 of their soldiers at the battle of Guangning.